ShekharReddy4/OfflineSync/README.md

 * **Note:**
   >* **Currently only <u>SQLite</u> DB is supported on the client side and <u>SQLServer</u> DB on the server side.
 Future implementation would include other databases too.**

+## **Supported Frameworks**

+Please refer the following table to know the frameworks we support and tested so far.

 ## **How to Use OfflineSync?**